FOREX-Euro back around $1.37 as ECB meets again

 By Patrick Graham

-LONDON, July 1 (Reuters) - The euro held near a six-week high against the dollar on Tuesday, threatening a break past $1.37 that could quickly see it back at levels expected to provoke a comment from the European Central Bank at the very least.
+LONDON, July 1 (Reuters) - The euro held near a six-week high against the dollar on Tuesday, threatening a break past $1.37 that could quickly see it back at levels expected to provoke at least a verbal response from the European Central Bank.

-Much of the morning’s market talk concerned a fine for French bank BNP Paribas that requires it to pay roughly $9 billion to U.S. authorities - potentially weakening the euro - but the single currency stayed well bid, bumping up against resistance around its 55-day moving average at $1.3698.
+Dealers said there was strong support for the euro around its 55-day moving average at $1.3698 and it retreated after touching that level overnight.

-A number of analysts have returned to arguing in recent weeks that the dollar is on the verge of a push higher, given the prospect of rises in U.S. interest rates sometime next year.
+A number of analysts from the global financial system’s biggest banks have returned to arguing in recent weeks that the dollar is on the verge of a push higher, given the prospect of rises in U.S. interest rates sometime next year.

-But the greenback disappointed heavily on similar bets at the start of this year and there is little sign yet of such strength materialising.
+But the greenback disappointed heavily on similar bets at the start of this year and there is little sign yet of a move higher.
 The euro has recovered all of the ground lost since the ECB announced a new round of monetary easing a month ago.
-The bank has its next policy meeting on Thursday.

-“I‘m not sure we’re quite at that level yet, but above $1.38 I think might put it back on the bank’s radar,” Morgan Stanley currency strategist Ian Stannard said.
+“I‘m not sure we’re quite at that level yet, but above $1.38 I think might put it back on the bank’s radar,” said Ian Stannard, a currency strategist with U.S. bank Morgan Stanley in London.

 “$1.37 is the top of the recent range so I wouldn’t be surprised if there are big stops around there.”